-In October 2018, the tariff rates for some items of base stations (HS8517.6100) and parts of telephone and telecommunication equipment (HS8517.7090) were raised to 20%, and the tariff rate for some printed circuit board assemblies (PCBA) (HS8517.7010) was raised to 10%.
+In October 2018, the tariff rates for some items of base stations and parts of telephone and telecommunication equipment (HS8517.7090) were raised to 20%, and the tariff rate for some printed circuit board assemblies (PCBA) (HS8517.7010) was raised to 10%.

 In April 2016, as the above tariff increase measures continue, Japan, the EU and the US submitted a joint questionnaire regarding the measures to increase tariffs on ICT products.
-At the meetings of the WTO Committee on Market Access, the ITA Committee and the Council for Trade in Goods, Japan requested the Indian government to give a detailed explanation.
+At the meetings of the WTO Committee on Market Access, the ITA Committee and the Council for Trade in Goods, Japan requested the Indian Government to give a detailed explanation.
 However, India explained that "those products have been developed with new technologies and are not subject to the scope of tariff elimination to which India committed under the ITA."
+PROBLEMS UNDER INTERNATIONAL RULES>

-The Indian government sets bound tariff rates for some ICT products at zero (0%) in its concession schedule under the WTO Agreement.
+The Indian Government sets bound tariff rates for some ICT products at zero (0%) in its concession schedule under the WTO Agreement.
 However, it is raising the tariff rates on these products through the Finance Bill (and subsequently the Finance Act) and the domestic notification.
-These tariff increase measures are highly likely to violate GATT Article II, which provides that tariffs shall not be in excess of bound tariff rates.
+These tariffs increase measures are highly likely to violate GATT Article II, which provides that tariffs shall not be in excess of bound tariff rates.

-As the Indian government is repeatedly raising the tariffs, Japan repeatedly expressed concerns at the meetings of the WTO Committee on Market Access, the ITA Committee and the Council for Trade in Goods through the Japanese embassy.
-In the fall of 2018, several administrative-level meetings were held and Japan requested the Indian government to give a detailed explanation and withdraw the tariff measures.
+As the Indian Government is repeatedly raising the tariffs, Japan repeatedly expressed concerns at the meetings of the WTO Committee on Market Access, the ITA Committee and the Council for Trade in Goods through the Japanese embassy.
+In the fall of 2018, several administrative-level meetings were held and Japan requested the Indian Government to give a detailed explanation and withdraw the tariff measures.
 However, no improvement was seen.

-Among these series of tariff increase measures, tariffs on some ICT products are highly likely to violate GATT Article II, which provides that tariffs shall not be in excess of the rates stated in the list of tariff concessions with respect to products imported from other countries.
-For instance, mobile phones (HS8517.1211, 8517.1219, and 8517.1290), base stations (HS8517.6100), telecommunication equipment (HS8517.6290), printed circuit board assemblies (PCBA) (HS8517.7010), and communication equipment parts (HS8517.7090) are classified as being exempt from tariffs (0%) at six-digit HS codes (HS8517.12, 8517.61, 8517.62, and 8517.70) in India's Concession Schedule.
+Among these series of tariff increase measures, tariffs on some ICT products are highly likely to violate GATT Article II, which provides that tariffs shall not be in excess of the rates stated in the concession schedule with respect to products imported from other countries.
+For instance, phones (HS8517.1211, 8517.1219, mobile 8517.1290) base stations (HS8517.6100), telecommunication equipment (HS8517.6290), printed circuit board assemblies (PCBA) (HS8517.7010), and telephone/telecommunication equipment (HS8517.7090) are classified as being exempt from tariffs (0%) at six-digit HS codes (HS8517.12, 8517.61, 8517.62, and 8517.70) in India's Concession Schedule (as of December $2019)^2$.